 - Political instability.
 Political instability can provide a negative shock to growth.

 - Weather.
 The exceptionally cold December in UK 2010, led to a surprise fall in GDP

-- Annual Rate of Economic Growth in UK
+- Annual Rate of Economic Growth in the UK

 Examples of Economic Growth